-Under what conditions can one have access to the labor market in Romania?
+Under what conditions can one have access to the labour market in Romania?

-As a foreign citizen you have unrestricted access to the labor market in Romania if:
+As a foreign citizen you have unrestricted access to the labour market in Romania if:

 - you have a long-term permit to stay on Romanian territory.

 - you have a temporary stay permit for family reunification and are a family member of a Romanian citizen.